Introduction

 The President says tariffs will bring manufacturing jobs back to America.
 But has anyone stopped to ask: Do we even need—or want—those jobs back?
 Are we eager to revive industries like garment-making, toy production, or other jobs that create polluting factories and low wages?

 Do we need more jobs?
 When Trump took office, unemployment was already under 4%—the lowest in over half a century.
 Economists generally agree that an unemployment rate below 3% can cause wage inflation due to worker shortages.
-That then creates a spiral where wage demand goes up and so do prices, which creates a feedback loop.
+Those shortages create a spiral in which wage demand rises, and prices go up, creating a feedback loop.
 P.S.
 There are ways to increase wages and avoid the price increase spiral, which we will discuss another time.
-Back to needing jobs, yes, we are always going to need to make sure our country has an adequate supply of jobs, but we should make sure they are high paying jobs.
+Back to needing jobs: yes, we will always need to ensure our country has an adequate supply of jobs, but we should make sure they are high-paying jobs.

-Something few discuss is we import a massive amount of goods from countries like China.
+Something few discuss is that we import a massive amount of goods from countries like China.
 It takes about 10% of China’s entire workforce—roughly 100 million people—to produce the goods we buy.
 Globally, it likely takes over 200 million workers to manufacture the products we import.
-Compare that to our available U.S. labor force— which was about 12 million unemployed or underemployed people in early 2025—and you’ll see we simply don’t have the workforce to replace global manufacturing.
-So we can’t take back all of the jobs.
+Compare that to our available U.S. labor force—which was about 12 million unemployed or underemployed people in early 2025—and you see we simply don’t have the workforce to replace the global manufacturing of what we consume.
+So, we can’t take back all of the jobs.

-We’ll dive deeper into tariffs in coming episodes, and we’ll also expose who’s doing brainwashing, why, and how.
+We’ll dive deeper into tariffs in upcoming episodes and expose who’s doing the brainwashing, why, and how.
 From climate change to evolution to economic myths—we’ll explore it all.
 This podcast will be released as I have time (this isn’t my full-time gig), but the goal remains constant: to inform, to expose, and to propose real-world solutions—not just talk in circles.

 We’ll also include helpful extras.
 For example, here’s a personal tip: if you or someone you know suffers from cold sores or fever blisters, try taking L-Lysine once a week.
 I dealt with outbreaks for over 50 years—even inside my nose—until I discovered Lysine.
 I haven’t had one since.
 I take one tablet weekly, two during seasonal changes.
-I is available most places you can get other supplements Try it.
+It is available in most places where you can get other supplements.
+Try it.
 Experiment.
-Let me know if It works for you also so we can document its effectiveness.
+Let me know if it works for you as well, so we can document its effectiveness.

 Eventually, we’ll add to our website: resources, sponsor info, and even lists of stores to support or boycott.